Parlay Definition, Examples in Sports Betting

-Definition: A parlay is a wager type in which multiple bets are linked together to create a greater payout.
-It’s treated as one big bet, so every game within the parlay must win for the bet to win.
+A parlay is a wager type in which two or more bets are linked together to create one bet with a greater payout.
+But all the selections must win for the best to cash.

-A sportsbook will give you bigger and bigger payouts for adding more games to your parlay, because winning it gets more unlikely with the more teams you add.
+Sportsbooks will give you bigger and bigger payouts for adding more games to your parlay, because winning it gets more unlikely with the more teams you add.

 Here are the possible outcomes of that $10 parlay bet:

 - Packers cover, Ravens do not: Loss (-$10)